jboss-developer/jboss-eap-quickstarts/wsat-simple/README.md

 What is it?
 -----------

-This example demonstrates the deployment of a WS-AT (WS-AtomicTransaction) enabled JAX-WS Web service bundled in a WAR archive for deployment to Red Hat JBoss Enterprise Application Platform.
+The `wsat-simple` quickstart demonstrates the deployment of a WS-AT (WS-AtomicTransaction) enabled JAX-WS Web service bundled in a WAR archive for deployment to Red Hat JBoss Enterprise Application Platform.

 The Web service is offered by a Restaurant for making bookings.
 The Service allows bookings to be made within an Atomic Transaction.